Prenuptial Agreements in Texas

 What Is a Prenuptial Agreement?

 Couples must finalize a prenuptial agreement before getting married.
-They become effective as soon as the parties are legally married.
-Prenuptial agreements are also known as premarital or antenuptial agreements in some jurisdictions.
+The contract goes into effect as soon as the couple is legally married.

 Who Should Get a Prenuptial Agreement?

 This list is non-exclusive.
-If you have any doubts about whether you should enter into a prenuptial agreement, contact a Texas family law attorney for more advice.
+If you have any questions about whether you might need a prenup, talk it over with a local family law attorney.

-• the rights to the death benefit from a life insurance policy
+• who gets the money from a life insurance policy if one spouse dies

 • any other matter that doesn't violate Texas's public policy or criminal laws.